Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #13

 Learn more about this study by following one the two links below:

-However, in this study, Havard Medical researchers have found a way around this problem.
+Many cancer therapies affect all of a patient's cells because the drugs cannot differentiate between healthy and cancerous cells.
+However, in this study, Harvard Medical researchers have found a way around this problem.

 The nano-vehicle that Harvard has developed has high loading capacities for both hydrophobic and hydrophilic drugs.

-In addition, the gold nano-vehicles proved to show effective drug delivery efficiency by accumulating at the tumor after i.v. injection in mice, affecting only the cancer cells, not healthy cells.
+Gold nano-vehicles demonstrated effective drug delivery efficiency in mice, accumulating at tumors after i.v. injection, affecting only cancer cells, not healthy ones.

-The triple-drug loaded nano-vehicle delivered its payload to breast cancer so successfully, in mice, that it suppressed the cancer cells by 94% and 87% at total dosages of 5 and 2.5 mg/kg, respectively, through synergy.
+The triple-drug-loaded gold nano-vehicle successfully delivered its payload to breast cancer in mice, suppressing cancer cells by 94% and 87% at total dosages of 5 mg/kg and 2.5 mg/kg, respectively, through synergy.

 “We can use these hybrid nano-vehicles to deliver a new combination of anticancer drugs in mice through intravenous injection and see remarkable effectiveness against breast tumors.”
 “This work enables the use of previously undeliverable compounds in cancer therapy and forms a foundation for further development in a broad range of biomedical applications.” - Harvard John A. Paulson School of Engineering and Applied Sciences |